Overview of the Splunk Common Information Model

-The Data Models chapter of this manual provides reference documentation for the fields and tags that make up each data model.
-Refer to the reference tables to determine what tags and fields are expected for each dataset in a data model as you work to normalize a new data source to the CIM.
+The Data Models chapter of this manual provides reference documentation for the fields that make up each data model and the tags relating to each data model.
+Refer to the reference tables to determine what tags are available and which fields are expected for each dataset in a data model as you work to normalize a new data source to the CIM.
 See How to use these reference tables.

 This manual also provides a step-by-step guide for how to apply the CIM to your data at search time.
 The Using the Common Information Model chapter of the manual includes a walkthrough of the procedure you should follow to

 - Use the CIM to normalize data at search time